 The proposed paper presents some results of the project entitled Enlightenment in Ancient Times.
 Research on Hellenistic and Roman terracotta oil lamps from Nea Paphos, Cyprus, conducted since 2016.
 A significant number of lamps which can be connected with workshops located in Asia Minor have been defined for both, Hellenistic and Roman periods.
-They were presented and discussed as an important trace of trade contacts between the area and Cyprus during that time.
-While some examples of production are rather easy to recognise and are linked with specific place of manufacture, for example Cnidus or Ephesus, other are still not very well investigated and demand further detailed analysis.
+They will be presented and discussed as an important trace of trade contacts between the area and Cyprus during that time.
+While some examples of production are rather easy to recognize and are linked with specific place of manufacture, for example Cnidus or Ephesus, other are still not very well investigated and demand further detailed analysis.
 Key words: Hellenistic period, Roman period, Anatolian lamps, Nea Paphos, Cyprus.

+Keywords: Hellenistic period, Roman period, Anatolian lamps, Nea Paphos, Cyprus.

-Some Hellenistic, Roman and late Roman terracotta lamps in the museum of Sinop, northern Turkey
+Some Hellenistic, Roman and Late Roman terracotta lamps In the museum of Sinop, northern Turkey